spacelift-io/user-documentation/docs/integrations/webhooks.md

 ![](../assets/screenshots/Mouse\_Highlight\_Overlay.png)

-{% hint style="info" %}
+!!! info
     Unlike some other secrets in Spacelift, the webhook secret can be viewed by anyone with read access to the stack.
 If you suspect foul play, consider regenerating your secret.
-{% endhint %}

 ### Enabling and disabling webhooks